jpgsloan/Tracks/README.md

 SelectProjectViewController - custom UIViewController for opening other projects or settings.
 Contains code for adding new projects, tableView of projects, and settings.

 ProjectManagerViewController - custom UIViewController for facillitating transitions between SelectProjectVC and ProjectVC.
 Contains code for ViewController containment, opening selectProjVC as sidebar and opening projects when selected.

+LinkManager - unimplemented.
+Facilitates adding, deleting, and editing track links.

+SimulTrackLink - unimplemented.
+UIView that sits on top of n track nodes and plays all linked tracks simultaneously.

+SeqTrackLink - unimplemented.
+UIView that sits on top of n track nodes and plays linked tracks sequentially.

 Example snapshot: